How To Use Your Physician Practice Loan

 Opening a new practice typically costs a lot of money, more than most medical school graduates or their families have.
 You must acquire office space, hire and train staff, purchase equipment and supplies, fund marketing and promotional activities, and more.
 A medical practice loan can help cover some of these ordinary startup expenses.

-Acquiring a successful medical practice is often a sensible, although costly, alternative to starting one from the ground up.
+Acquiring a successful medical practice is an alternative to starting one from the ground up.
 If a physician you know is retiring, they may prefer to sell their practice to a trusted colleague rather than close it down.
 Medical practice funding can help with financing the purchase of an existing medical practice.

 If you already have loans associated with your medical practice, refinancing them could save you money over the long run.
 It could also simplify bookkeeping.
+While many physician loan interest rates might be at favorable levels, if you took out a loan when interest rates were high you could still benefit from a lower rate if you refinance.
 If you’re able to get a new physician loan at a lower rate, you could streamline your payments and reduce the overall cost of your debt.
-Be aware that in today’s time of rapidly rising interest rates, it’s unlikely you’ll want to refinance old loans taken out over the last decade.

 There are many loan options for securing medical practice funding depending on your cash needs and what you need financing for.
 With that in mind, here are popular funding options for medical practices: